neptotech/neptotech/README.md

 ## About Me

-A student based in India, I am currently focused on fun projects, userscripts and tools.
+A student based in Tamil Nadu, India, I am currently focused on fun projects, userscripts and tools.
 I enjoy working on innovative projects that challenge my creativity and problem-solving abilities.

 Most of my projects out here belong to my childhood days, and I have done so many stuff out there, most of them being private.
 [Stackoverflow profile](https://stackoverflow.com/users/14862885/redoc?tab=profile)